Come home to yourself

 • Yes, out-of-state clients are welcome!
 For an actual psilocybin session, you’ll need to travel to Oregon.
 Many service centers are partnered with nearby hotels to offer discounted room rates for your stay.

-Preparation and integration sessions are offered via Zoom or Google Meet.
+Preparation and integration sessions are offered via Google Meet.

 • Many can benefit from psilocybin, but if you're currently experiencing any of the following, you'll need to wait before participating: